microsoftgraph/angular-snippets-rest-sample/README.md

 # Office 365 unified API snippets with Angular

 The Office 365 unified API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
-This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Office 365 unified API in an Angular application.
+This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Office 365 unified API (preview) in an Angular application.

 ![Office 365 Angular Snippets sample screenshot](./README assets/screenshot.jpg)